smartface/sf-extension-spriteview/README.md

 ## Installation
 SpriteView can be installed via npm easily from our public npm repository.
 The installation is pretty easy via Smartface Cloud IDE.

-- Open scripts/package.json file inside your workspace.
-- Add SpriteView extension dependency as:`"sf-extension-spriteview": "^1.0.0"`
-- Run command `npm install` under the folder `scripts`
+- Run command `(cd ~/workspace/scripts && npm i -S sf-extension-spriteview)`
-- Finally require the extension as: `require("sf-extension-spriteview")`
+- Require the extension as: `require("sf-extension-spriteview")`

 ## How to use
-SpriteView is nothing but a [UI.ImageView](http://ref.smartface.io/#!/api/UI.ImageView) with additional methods.
+SpriteView is nothing but an [ImageView](http://ref.smartface.io/#!/api/UI.ImageView) with additional methods.
 Since it extends ImageView, you can add it inside layouts.

 1) Put the sprite sheet under the folder `images` on the Cloud IDE.
 2) Set the sheet to the SpriteView object as: